-Cinderella marks Mr. Long’s 65th design for the Broadway stage and 6th Tony Award for best costume design.
-Select credits include Grey Gardens, The Boy From Oz, Hairspray, The Producers, The Music Man, Contact, Cabaret, Chicago (now in its 17th year), Guys and Dolls, Crazy for You, Nine.
-Mr. Long has 13 Tony Award nominations, winning six times.
-He was inducted into the Theatre Hall of Fame in January 2006, and elected chairman of the American Theatre Wing in June 2012.
+WILLIAM IVEY LONG (Costume Designer) Cinderella marks Mr. Long’s 65th design for the Broadway stage and sixth Tony Award for Best Costume Design.
+Current Broadway: Cabaret, Bullets Over Broadway, and Chicago, now in its 18th year.
+Select credits include Grey Gardens, The Boy From Oz, Hairspray, The Producers, Music Man, Contact, Guys and Dolls, Crazy For You, Nine.
+He was inducted into the Theatre Hall of Fame in January 2006 and elected chairman of the American Theatre Wing in June 2012. www.williamiveylong.com

 Kenneth has more than 45 Broadway play and musical theatre credits.
 He designs extensively off-Broadway, for resident theatres and touring productions throughout the United States as well as internationally.
 Selected Broadway credits: Wicked, Hairspray, Catch Me If You Can, Dirty Rotten Scoundrels, Legally Blonde, The Coast of Utopia - Shipwrecked, Other Desert Cities, Harvey, The Best Man, The Merchant of Venice, The Royal Family, The Homecoming, The Frogs, The Odd Couple, Glengarry Glen Ross, The Goat, Uncle Vanya, Side Man, You’re a Good Man Charlie Brown, The Little Foxes and The Rose Tattoo.
 He is the recipient of the Tony, Drama Desk, Outer Critics’ Circle and OBIE Awards.